 Brands are the proprietary names and trademarks of the pharmaceutical companies that make and distribute them.
 Names in parentheses are generic or chemical names.
 You may see either or both on labels of your medicines.
 With some exceptions, the medications presented require a prescription.
-Only selected drug categories are presented with examples.
-If you wish more information on selected drugs, click on the drug Category name.
-To return to the main listing, close the category pop-up box.

 “Feeling no pain” in Greek.
 These are some of the most common medications taken.
 Many are available OTC (over the counter-without prescription).
 Most all of these drugs work on three things: pain, inflammation, and fever.
 Each varies in its potency for one of these three complaints.
 Aspirin and Tylenol are taken for colds, headaches, sinus pain, muscular aches.
 Aspirin has a strong anti-inflammatory action and is often taken for many problems involving inflammatory reactions: infections, bruising, broken bones and arthritis.